onier/RobWork/doc/ressources/installation_windows.hpp.md

 Installation of the Tortoise SVN client is straightforward.
 Expect to use 45 MB on the installation.
 During installation we recommend that you also install the "command line client tools" as shown below:

 \image html installation/TortoiseSVN_addCLI.png "The TortoiseSVN installation options with CLI tools selected."

+Tortoise SVN comes with a GUI that is easy to use and is nicely integrated with Explorer.

 **Git client:**